Mo3: a Modular Mobility Model for future generation mobile wireless networks: Related work on mobility modeling

-All memoryless models share the issue of potentially causing sharp turns and steep variations in speed when a new speed vector is selected, making it impossible to meet upper bounds on linear and angular speed, and leading thus to unrealistic mobility patterns.
+All memoryless models share the issue of potentially causing sharp turns and steep variations in speed when a new speed vector is selected, making it impossible to meet upper bounds on linear acceleration and angular speed, and possibly leading to unrealistic mobility patterns.

-\subsection{Memory-based models}
+\subsubsection{Memory-based models}

-Memory-based models lead to more realistic patterns by introducing a memory effect in the selection of speed and direction.
-Well known models that adopt this approach are the following: \begin{description} \item[-] the \emph{Inertia} mobility model, proposed in \cite{BasChl99}, in which at each position update, new values for $v$ and $\theta$ are selected with probability $\rho$, while the current set is kept with probability $1-\rho$.
-The $\rho$ parameter models an inertia that tends to keep the node on the current trajectory: the higher the value of $\rho$, the lower the probability of selecting a new speed vector.
-For $\rho=0$ the Inertia model falls back to the previously described Random Walk model. \item[-] the \emph{Gauss-Markov} model, proposed in \cite{LiaHaa03}, in which the component $v_i$ of the speed vector along direction $i$ (with $i \in [x,y]$ in a two-dimensional space) at time $t$ is the outcome of a Gauss-Markov random process $v_i(t)$, that is a stationary Gaussian process characterized by the following autocorrelation function:
+Memory-based models lead to more realistic patterns by introducing memory in the selection of speed and direction.
+Well-known models that adopt this approach are: \begin{itemize} \item the \emph{Inertia} mobility model \cite{BasChl99}, in which new values for $v$ and $\theta$ are selected at each position update with probability $\rho$, while the current set is kept with probability $1-\rho$.
+Parameter $\rho$ models an inertia that tends to keep the node on the current trajectory: the higher the value of $\rho$, the lower the probability of selecting a new speed vector.
+For $\rho=0$ the Inertia model coincides with the Random Walk model.
+The Inertia model provides a straightforward mechanism for introducing memory in the selection of the speed vector.
+New values of $v$ and $\theta$ have, however, no correlation with respective previous values.
+This leads to unrealistic patterns characterized by abrupt turns and speed variations that make it difficult to meet requirements on maximum linear and angular speeds; \item the \emph{Gauss-Markov} model\cite{LiaHaa03}, in which the component $v_i$ of the speed vector along direction $i$ (with $i \in [x,y]$ in a two-dimensional space) at time $t$ is the outcome of a Gauss-Markov random process $v_i(t)$, that is a stationary Gaussian process characterized by the following autocorrelation function: